 Jan was born in a village ten metres below sea level in the Netherlands.
 He had never seen a mountain until he was 16.
 Since then he has spent a life exploring remote mountain ranges over six continents.
 He has published several articles and photographs of his expeditions in Iraqi Kurdistan, Tajikistan and the Wakhan Corridor of Afghanistan and is the author of Trekking in Tajikistan, the first guide book to trekking in that region.
 Jan gets to put all his passion and mountain experience in designing and coordinating our expeditions.
 Helping travellers to visit some of the most stunning and rarely visited places on our planet.

 Taria is a VW camper van enthusiast and as such as always been drawn to travelling the road.
-After completing her ambition of driving across the US in 2010 she took to the road from Mexico City and down into Central America illustrating her travels in a sketchbook along the way.
+After completing her ambition of driving across the US in 2010 she took to the road through Mexico and around most of Central America illustrating her travels in a sketchbook along the way.
 The Mongol Rally is her next 4-wheeled ambition.
+She’s toured the UK and Europe as a bass player in a progressive metal band and spent 6 month living in Mexico learning silversmithing.
 She maintains that Iran is the most beautiful country she has visited thus far.

 Carly was born in Wales and grew up in the RAF, always moving around and gaining new experiences.
 Carly found work as a tour leader in Turkey, Syria, Jordan and Egypt and lived in Aleppo for a few years, learning Arabic and immersing herself in the Syrian way of life.
 Guiding through Europe in the Summer’s after the war broke out, saving money and travelling on a shoestring.
 Walking across Goa, cycling around Morocco, hiking the Annapurna in Winter, apparently the first person to take a donkey into the Baharia desert in Egypt, driving across Canada and the States living in a tiny fiesta and living in a camper in the UK.
 She has a passion for the Middle East and Central Asia, hiking and camping in Mountains and deserts, in her bivvy bag and now guides tours back to Syria and Iraq.